NAVAC Hospice and Palliative Care Specialty Certification (HPC)

 1. Be a NAVAC Board Certified Chaplain, (Include a copy of your BCC) and be current with your BCC NAVAC dues.
 (Include the email from Certification Chair)

-2. Provide supporting letters from your Chaplain of your Service Chief documenting:
+2. Provide supporting letters from your Chaplain Service Chief or Director of Hospice documenting:

 a.
 Completion of three years of devoting 25% of one’s time in palliative care.